awesomemotive/wp101plugin/readme.txt

 = Can I choose which video topics are displayed? =

 Yes!
 You can selectively hide or show individual tutorial videos.
-Simply go to the Settings panel to choose which videos you'd like to include.
+Simply go to the Video Tutorials menu item and click the Settings button to choose which videos you'd like to include.

 = Can I add my own custom videos? =